MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-power-platform-governance-part-0.md

 > In an ever-changing environment, a strategy based on inflexibility can never be successful.

-Let's have a look and compare old and new mental models:
+Let's have a look and compare old and new mental models and how the old models need to change:

 - Controlling --> Empowerment
 - Planning --> Experimentation